oblivia-simplex/Narrativity/2_brady1.md

-casually interested commuter toward some other destination entirely---a long time, then, since you were a child, shooting at every hint of movement with a pellet gun by the shore of the artificial lake behind your father\'s rental duplex, knocking holes in beaks of birds to create the asymmetry out of which a story might take flight, *but in this case the mind, merely by recalling the pain, created it afresh,* lifting \"that of which we cannot speak\" into a chiaroscuro of yellow lamplight swirling down a drain into darkness as warm showers fell upon you from the hidden nozzle of theatrical night.
+casually interested commuter toward some other destination entirely---a long time, then, since you were a child, shooting at every hint of movement with a pellet gun by the shore of the artificial lake behind your father's rental duplex, knocking holes in beaks of birds to create the asymmetry out of which a story might take flight, *but in this case the mind, merely by recalling the pain, created it afresh,* lifting "that of which we cannot speak\" into a chiaroscuro of yellow lamplight swirling down a drain into darkness as warm showers fell upon you from the hidden nozzle of theatrical night.

-\"Tell me everything you saw, and what you think it means,\" stage-whispers Grace Kelly in the fascinated hush that cuts off the supply of light, her absent presence in this vignette responding to your recitation, which takes up each sentence in the discarded papers blowing around against the all-encompassing sky and makes of it an opening whose dimensions are given in the aperture of the vocative
-\"O.\" Framed thus in the round zoom lens of surveillance, do you now see the dashing figure you cut from afar brought into the tightest close-up, made ugly and atomic?
+"Tell me everything you saw, and what you think it means,\" stage-whispers Grace Kelly in the fascinated hush that cuts off the supply of light, her absent presence in this vignette responding to your recitation, which takes up each sentence in the discarded papers blowing around against the all-encompassing sky and makes of it an opening whose dimensions are given in the aperture of the vocative "O.\" Framed thus in the round zoom lens of surveillance, do you now see the dashing figure you cut from afar brought into the tightest close-up, made ugly and atomic?